barebox/barebox/Documentation/boards/socfpga.rst

 explicitely for some specific U-boot code base, some manual work might be necessary.

-The following files are generic and belong into the `arch/arm/mach-socfpga` directory tree:

-* sequencer.c (Not for the faint of heart.)
-* sequencer.h
-* system.h

-It should normally not be necessary to touch these if barebox is up-to-date.

 The boardspecific files for `arch/arm/boards/<yourboard>` are:

 * iocsr_config_cyclone5.c